-- Be eligible for graduation during the senior year with a cumulative grade point average of at least 3.0 in core academic subjects. - Be recognized as a good citizen of the high school community by being involved and demonstrating leadership in at least one extracurricular activity. - Complete and submit a Board of Trustees Scholarship Application. - Write an essay of at least 200 words explaining why he or she has chosen to attend Pennsylvania Highlands Community College.
+- Be eligible for graduation during the senior year with a cumulative grade point average of at least 3.0 in core academic subjects. - Be recognized as a good citizen of the high school community by being involved and demonstrating leadership in at least one extra-curricular activity. - Complete and submit a Board of Trustees Scholarship Application and the Free Application for Federal Student Aid. - Write an essay of at least 200 words explaining why he or she has chosen to attend Pennsylvania Highlands Community College.